 Arbitraging Horse Bets Can Get Very Complex Fast

-Multiple horses run in a horse race.
+Multiple horses run in every race.
 This means the odds of any one horse are a combination of all the odds of all the horses winning or losing.
 While you can simplify arbitrage betting by betting on a winning horse, then betting against that same horse with a lay bet elsewhere, these arbitrage opportunities can be fairly rare.

 So if you’re going to get into arbitraging horse bets, you need to be able to efficiently take advantage of the odds on muliple horses at once, across multiple bookmakers.
 You need to place multiple bets very quickly.
 This gets mathematically complex, but it can also be more profitable and offer more frequent risk-free bets.